 At SNL/NM, for Sector N-1 and N-2 activities, all inbound materials are screened for hazardous constituents and other prohibited waste components.
-The most effective control measure at the Sector N sites, and at most of SNL/NM sites, is that the majority of activities are performed indoors or undercover.
+The most effective control measure at the Sector N sites, and at most SNL/NM sites, is that most activities are performed indoors or undercover.
 Good housekeeping practices are also enforced as effective controls to minimize exposure of materials to stormwater.
-Additional control measures implemented at the

-Sector N sites include retention basins, sediment traps, diversion features, perimeter berms, secondary containment, and site-specific spill plans.
+Additional control measures implemented at the Sector N sites include detention basins, sediment traps, diversion features, perimeter berms, secondary containment, and site-specific spill plans.